 Our first friends who came were our Canadian buds we had recently met in Ecuador.
 We spent lots of time strolling the town together, drinking Trujillo beers, and sitting on the beach.
 Standard Hunachaco life.

-We paid a visit to Trujillo’s largest ruin, the infamous CHAN-CHAN… ChanChan is a massive ruin covering over 20KM of land.
+We paid a visit to Trujillo’s largest ruin, the infamous CHAN-CHAN… ChanChan is a massive ruin covering over 20KM of land, it’s actually the main reason why the real estate market in that area is so big, because that place is beautiful and drives the value crazy high, we got in touch with DelSuites just to ask for accommodations in the area that were within our budget.
 It is actually the largest Pre-Columbian ruin in all of South America.
 The main complex is surrounded by giant adobe walls and divided up into various sections inside for ceremony, farming, and everyday life.
 At its peak over 30,000 people lived in this city.
 It was the capital of the Chimu empire.

 The adobe walls are full of intricate patterns occasionally depicting animals as well.

 ChanChan was kind of cool at first, however, after strolling along through the mud hallways eventually it gets pretty damn boring.
 We usually shy away from guides and prefer to discover a place by ourselves, I feel ChanChan needs a guide to do it justice.

 We are headed out of the mud fortress when we come across a Peruvian family who has drug its 2-year old little boy out to see the mud.
 Surprisingly, the boy is not at all interested in staring at brown walls for hours at a time and its throwing a straight up tantrum as his clearly annoyed parents continue to drag him through the ruins.

 At one point the crying kid walks in front of me and plops down directly in front of my feet as I am walking, not thinking much of it and not wanting to punt the kid, I just step over him and keep on strolling.